HelleBenjamin/ManuOS/README.md

 - Currently runs in real mode, planned to run in protected mode in the future
 - OS uses kernel system calls to interact with the hardware
 - Kernel can be customized for different architectures
+- Sector Based File System(SBSF)
+- Directories are only one character long
+- Filenames are limited to 12 characters
 ## Programs
 ### C-edition, recommended
 - Wuf++ interpreter